 Therefore, if you have already tried to access your Hub or the NHS NSS Social Care Triage helpline in the past few weeks and have not been able to access supplies – note that the process has changed and will hopefully better meet your needs.

-Evidence is emerging that suggests that people from Black, Asian and Minority Ethnic backgrounds may be disproportionately affected by COVID-19, although further research is underway that will help us understand more about the impact of COVID-19 on people from all minority ethnic communities.
+Evidence is emerging that people from Black, Asian and Minority Ethnic backgrounds may be disproportionately affected by COVID-19, and further research is underway that will help us understand more about the impact of COVID-19 on people from all minority ethnic communities.

-If you are from a Black, Asian or Minority Ethnic background and are feeling anxious, discuss with your line manager how best to protect yourself and your family during this period.
-You’re wellbeing is what’s important.
+If you are from a Black, Asian or Minority Ethnic background and are feeling anxious, please discuss with your line manager how best to protect yourself and your family during this period.
+Your wellbeing is what’s important.
 Your line manager should discuss your individual concerns sensitively, hear your views, act on your concerns and support you.
 This may involve them seeking further information for you from occupational health and signposting you to appropriate practical support.
-But they should always seek to follow best practice and the Scottish Government interim guidance published on 21 May, which you can access here.
+But they should always seek to follow best practice and the Scottish Government interim guidance, which can be accessed here.

 This guidance states that all Black, Asian and Minority Ethnic staff with underlying health conditions and disabilities, who are over 70, or who are pregnant, should be individually risk assessed and have appropriate reasonable workplace adjustments put in place depending on the outcome of the risk assessment.
 These adjustments might include placing you in green rather than red zones, into non-patient facing roles, or asking you to work from home, where this is possible.